 Beyond pure perseverance, former Australian Prime Minister and excellent Mandarin speaker Kevin Rudd even recommends singing in the shower as helpful in refining your tones!

 3. Vary your study approach as you progress

-Katie Lu, Founder of PITT Services and my courageous co-author on Language Gymnastics, advises, “Language learning is not a one-size-fits-all endeavor.
+Katie Lu, Founder of PITT Services and my courageous co-author on Language Empowerment, advises, “Language learning is not a one-size-fits-all endeavor.
 For new or part-time students, it might make sense to put aside characters until later and focus first on the more western-friendly Pinyin.”
 The graphic below summarizes Katie’s views on targeting an intended language level.

 At a tactical level, you might also benefit from studying according to your current productivity level.
 According to Olle Linge, “Maximizing output is about being able to find something suitable to study for any given mental state.”
 Choose a task to match your energy level then timebox it to promote greater efficiency.

 4. Strive for perpetual immersion